Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Expressive power of fragments of

-\begin{theorem}[Characterization of $\CO$] Let $\sigma$ be a finite signature, and $\K$ a class of causal multiteams of signature $\sigma$.
-Then $\K$ is definable by a $\CO_{\sigma}$ formula (resp. a set of $\CO_{\sigma}$ formulae) if and only if $\K$ is flat. \end{theorem}
+\begin{restatable}[Characterization of $\CO$]{theorem}{COchar} Let $\sigma$ be a finite signature, and $\K$ a class of causal multiteams of signature $\sigma$.
+Then $\K$ is definable by a $\CO_{\sigma}$ formula (resp. a set of $\CO_{\sigma}$ formulae) if and only if $\K$ is flat. \end{restatable}